-In Parkinson’s disease, cells that produce dopamine start to die.
+In people with Parkinson’s disease, the cells that produce dopamine start to die.
 Dopamine is a chemical that helps you move normally.
-There is no known direct cause of Parkinson’s.
+There’s no known direct cause of Parkinson’s.
 One theory is that it may be hereditary.
 Other theories say exposure to pesticides and living in rural communities may cause it.

-The symptoms of Parkinson’s are gradual and sometimes unnoticeable early in the disease.
-Common signs include:
+The symptoms of Parkinson’s are gradual and sometimes unnoticeable in the early stages of the disease.
+They symptoms may include:

 - loss of balance

-Parkinson’s disease is classified in stages, ranging from one to five.
-Stage five is the most advanced and debilitating stage.
+Parkinson’s disease is classified in stages, ranging from I to V. Stage V is the most advanced and debilitating stage.
 Advanced stages may increase the risk for health complications that reduce lifespan.

 - Why did it take so long for the diagnosis?- Alice R.